Mediavine Review (Should You Make the Switch?)

 2. Content Hints

-You can also choose to manage Mediavine ads by using ad short codes, otherwise known as content hints.
+You can also manage Mediavine ads using ad shortcodes, otherwise known as content hints.
 Using these content hints gives you full control over where ads are appearing throughout your content:

 <div class="content_hint"></div>